 Opinions vary but North Jersey runs roughly from the very top of the state down to along the Interstate 78 corridor, which runs east-west from Warren to Hudson counties.
 The region below I-78 may or may not be considered North Jersey depending on whether or not you believe Central Jersey is a thing (again, it is).
 Some people will tell you that North Jersey is everything north of I-295 in the western part of the state and everything north of I-195 in the eastern part of the state.
 Others still will say anything in the 201 area code qualifies.

-However you define North Jersey, it offers a wide variety of land types, from the urban setting of Newark to the suburban sprawl of Morris County to the elevated woodlands of Warren County.
+However you define North Jersey, it offers a wide variety of landscapes, from the urban setting of Newark to the suburban sprawl of Morris County to the elevated woodlands of Warren County.
 North Jersey is usually associated with New York City as many residents work there, or at the very least, root for their sports teams.

 Meanwhile, South Jersey is generally understood to be everything south of and including Burlington and Ocean counties.
-The questionable region is that central bit made of up Mercer, Middlesex, and Monmouth counties which could all be considered North, Central, or South Jersey depending on who you ask (if you ask us, it’s Central).
+The questionable region is that central bit made up of Mercer, Middlesex, and Monmouth counties which could all be considered North, Central, or South Jersey depending on who you ask (if you ask us, it’s Central).
 The general rule of thumb seems to be anything south of I-195.

 South Jersey also offers up all sorts of geographic options.
 The most obvious of which is the Jersey Shore and its boardwalk-lined beaches.
 But there’s also the mighty Pine Barrens and surrounding farmlands as well as urban centers such as Atlantic City and Camden.
 South Jersey aligns itself most often with Philadelphia and includes many “streetcar towns” where people commute to work across the Delaware River.

-Still, it’s worth pointing out that New Jerseyans eat more than just pork products and submarine sandwiches.
+Still, it’s worth pointing out that New Jerseyans eat more than just pork products and long sandwiches.
 North Jersey has its own version of the Sloppy Joe made up of cold cuts, rye bread, Russian dressing, and coleslaw.
 Opinions vary but Reservoir Restaurant in South Orange is said to be the state’s best pizzeria.
 Head to Harold’s New York Deli in Edison and find out just how high a pastrami sandwich can rise.
 To say nothing of all the culinary gems lurking in Newark, Hoboken, and Jersey City would be a disgrace.
 When North Jersey eats, it eats well.

 As for which region gets to lay claim to the Trenton tomato pie, that depends on where your borders are (For what it’s worth, we’d say Central).

 Outsiders assume it must be the same in New Jersey wherever you are because of its size, but you will definitely notice some temperature and climate differences depending on where you are.
-In fact, New Jersey has five distinct climate regions (Northern, Central, Pine Barrens, Southwest, and Coastal).
+In fact, New Jersey has five distinct climate regions—Northern, Central, Pine Barrens, Southwest, and Coastal.

 In North Jersey, the Northern and Central regions tend to have slightly cooler temperatures, especially in the northwest.
 The northern part of the state also tends to get more rainfall and snowfall.
-It is, however, the ideal location for fall foliage seekers who want to experience the changing colors each year.
+It is, however, an ideal location for fall foliage seekers who want to experience the changing colors each year.

-South Jersey is more likely to get higher average daily temperatures but those close to the Shore tend to keep cool thanks to the ocean breezes.
+South Jersey is more likely to get higher daily temperatures on average, but those close to the Shore tend to keep cool thanks to the ocean breezes.
 Incidentally, the coastal region tends to experience warmer temperatures than the interior of the state during fall and early winter because the ocean is warmer than the land surface.

 You’ll notice the temperature difference between the two regions the most during summer and winter, while they’re more likely to be relatively similar in the spring and fall.